Two young boys canvassing the neighborhood trying to sell mixed-breed Pit bull puppies.

 Hand Painted Memorial for a well respected local restaurant owner who died of cancer.

 Gus works during the summer months from an empty parking lot along Gratiot Avenue near 7 Mile Road.
 He sells and repairs all types of lawnmowers.

 The Indian Village neighborhood on Detroit's eastside is one of the cities most historic and more affluent areas and is placed on the National Register of Historic Places.
 This is a beautiful neighborhood where many of Detroit's elite lived.
-It had gone through a gentrification process within the last decade, but the housing collapse in 2008 curtailed all future improvements and homes today have lost more than half their value.
+It had gone through a gentrification process within the last decade, but the housing collapse in 2008 curtailed all future improvements and this couple lost their home to foreclosure.

 Dee purchased this house with cash for $100.00 from a 94 year old man.
 He claims to have a receipt although no legal documents were prepared.
 He had lived here for four years without heat, running water, or electricity.
 He feels blessed that he has a roof over his head, but In 2016 the city condemned the property and had it demolished.
 I don't know where Dee went.

 This is pretty much everything Dee owns.
 This shot was lit using three LED flashlights.

 Dee makes a little money renting out the extra room in his house to friends.